maximedelvaux/magmasnap/README.md

 - Run `mgms diff 1` before restore to see what you'll lose
 - Snapshots are **per-project** (based on directory name)
 - Set `MAGMASNAP_DIR` to a fast SSD for best performance
-- Combine with `watch`: `watch -n 60 'mgms save auto'` for auto-snapshots
 - The `mgms` command is just a symlink - both `mgms` and `magmasnap` work!

 ---